vstalingrady/grayweb/README.md

 - **Chat Sessions**: Real chat history stored in database
 - **Calendar Events**: User-specific calendar events from database
 - **Automatic User Creation**: Creates new users automatically when they first visit
+- **Gemini Multimodal**: Supports image and PDF inputs so Gray can caption media or summarize documents using the same Flash models (see `docs/gemini-multimodal.md` for details)
+- **Function Calling & Structured Output**: Gemini can invoke retrievers or tools and return schema-guaranteed JSON, so you can expose precise, parsable RAG results and actions (details in `docs/gemini-multimodal.md`).
+- **Grounding with Google Maps**: Enable Gemini’s Maps grounding tool to inject accurate location-aware context, citations, and optional widgets whenever the user asks about places (also covered in `docs/gemini-multimodal.md`).
+- **Long Context**: Gemini’s 1M+ token context window lets Gray keep entire project histories, documents, and media in a single prompt, avoiding clever truncation or RAG tricks for many workflows (see `docs/gemini-long-context.md` for details).

 ## Getting Started